 Practical MaaS in USA: The SDK has been adopted by Uber to deliver ticketing for public transit for riders of RTD services in Denver.
 The launch of Uber Transit ticketing, which completed its roll out at the end of May, saw more than 14,500 tickets sold through Uber by the end of September.
-RTD went on to deploy ticketing in Transit, meaning more people already using urban mobility applications can now easily access in discover RTD services in Denver.
+RTD went on to deploy ticketing in the Transit app, meaning more people already using urban mobility applications can now easily access in discover RTD services in Denver.
 These new rider capabilities were launched alongside the existing agency mobile ticketing application (also provided by Masabi) which has continued to see a rise in adoption since the two SDK launches.
 A similar offering went live in Las Vegas in January 2020 with the launch of ticketing in both the Uber and Transit applications operating alongside the existing agency branded app.

-The next 13 agencies to deploy a mobile ticketing application and Practical MaaS using Transit were; Laketran (Lake County), MCPT (Medina County), METRO RTA (Summit County), PARTA (Portage County), Sandusky Transit (Erie County), SARTA (Stark County), TARTA (Lucas County), WRTA (Mahoning County), BCRTA (Butler County), SORTA (Hamilton County), TANK (Northern Kentucky), The Cincinnati Bell Connector (Cincinnati Streetcar) and The Lancaster-Fairfield Transit systems.
-The EZfare service enabled through NEOride went fully live in October and has since sold thousands of tickets.
+The next 13 agencies to deploy a branded mobile ticketing application and Practical MaaS using Transit were; Laketran (Lake County), MCPT (Medina County), METRO RTA (Summit County), PARTA (Portage County), Sandusky Transit (Erie County), SARTA (Stark County), TARTA (Lucas County), WRTA (Mahoning County), BCRTA (Butler County), SORTA (Hamilton County), TANK (Northern Kentucky), The Cincinnati Bell Connector (Cincinnati Streetcar) and The Lancaster-Fairfield Transit systems.
+The EZfare service (enabled through NEOride) went fully live in October and has since sold thousands of tickets.

 The future of public transit is a connected one